ovh/docs/pages/web/web-paas/development-ssh/guide.en-ie.md

 That's it!
 You're all set.
-Now you'll be able to use Git and command shells with any $partner_full environment that your user account is authorized to work with.
+Now you'll be able to use Git and command shells with any Web PaaS environment that your user account is authorized to work with.

 ## SSH to your Web Server